Data-driven system analysis of nonlinear systems using polynomial approximation: Conclusions

-\begin{IEEEbiography}[{ }] {Tim Martin} received the Master’s degree in Engineering Cybernetics from the University of Stuttgart, Germany, in 2018.
-Since 2018, he has been a Research and Teaching Assistant in the Institute for Systems Theory and Automatic Control and a member of the Graduate School Simulation Technology at the University of Stuttgart.
-His research interests include data-driven system analysis and control with focus on nonlinear systems. \end{IEEEbiography} \begin{IEEEbiography}[{ }] {Frank Allgöwer} studied Engineering Cybernetics and Applied Mathematics in Stuttgart and at the University of California, Los Angeles (UCLA), respectively, and received his Ph.D. degree from the University of Stuttgart in Germany.\\ Since 1999 he is the director of the Institute for Systems Theory and Automatic Control and professor at the University of Stuttgart.
-His research interests include networked control, cooperative control, predictive control, and nonlinear control with application to a wide range of fields including systems biology.\\ For the years 2017–2020, Frank Allgöwer serves as President of the International Federation of Automatic Control (IFAC) and since 2012 as Vice President of the German Research Foundation DFG. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }] {Tim Martin} (Graduate Student Member, IEEE) received the master’s degree in engineering cybernetics from the University of Stuttgart, Stuttgart, Germany, in 2018.\\ Since 2018, he has been a Research and Teaching Assistant with the Institute for Systems Theory and Automatic Control and a member of the Graduate School Simulation Technology, University of Stuttgart.
+His research interests include data-driven system analysis and control with focus on nonlinear systems. \end{IEEEbiography} \begin{IEEEbiography}[{ }] {Frank Allgöwer} (Member, IEEE) studied engineering cybernetics and applied mathematics in Stuttgart and with the University of California, Los Angeles (UCLA), CA, USA, respectively, and received the Ph.D. degree from the University of Stuttgart, Stuttgart, Germany.\\ Since 1999, he has been the Director of the Institute for Systems Theory and Automatic Control and a professor with the University of Stuttgart.
+His research interests include predictive control, data-based control, networked control, cooperative control, and nonlinear control with application to a wide range of fields including systems biology. \\ Dr. Allgöwer was the President of the International Federation of Automatic Control (IFAC) in 2017–2020 and the Vice President of the German Research Foundation DFG in 2012–2020. \end{IEEEbiography}